-The study revealed that those who suffer from Sleep Apnea or have some symptoms of Sleep Apnea, may have higher accumulations of an Alzheimer’s disease bio-marker called tau.
+The study revealed that those who suffer from Sleep Apnea or have some symptoms of Sleep Apnea may have higher accumulations of an Alzheimer’s disease bio-marker called tau.

 What is Tau?

-Tau is a protein that forms into tangles, which is found in the brain when someone has Alzheimer’s.
+Tau is a protein that forms into tangles, which are found in the brain when someone has Alzheimer’s.
 The area of the brain it’s found in specifically, is the section that helps with your memory.

 If you believe you may suffer from any Sleep Apnea symptoms, have your partner pay attention to you while you sleep.
 According to Diego Z. Carvalho, MD of the Mayo Clinic in Rochester, Minn., and a member of the American Academy of Neurology: